All the Details on E!'s 2021 Billboard Music Awards Red Carpet - E! Online

 Fans can further follow along on Instagram with E!
 Entertainment and E!
 News featuring a day-long Instagram Stories takeover for a behind-the-scenes sneak peek at BBMAs.

-The BBMAs coverage continues on Monday, May 24 with E!
+The BBMAs festivities continue on Monday, May 24 with E!
 News livestream Post Pop featuring Lilliana Vazquez and Victor Cruz.
 The duo will recap the biggest Billboard Music Awards moments and reveal what viewers didn't see on TV.
 Post Pop will air on the E!
 News Twitter, eonline.com and the E!
 News app starting at 9:00 a.m.
 ET/6:00 a.m.
 PT.

 E!
 News' The Rundown snapchat series, hosted by Erin Lim Rhodes, will also include special BBMAs post-awards coverage on Monday.